 |File and folder name characters||Find all items in the Folders and Files report whose name contains any of the characters detailed here: Invalid file names and file types in OneDrive and SharePoint||Work with your migration vendor to substitute these characters in all file and folder names.

 Note: The # and % characters are supported but not enabled by default.
 Follow these steps to enable them: New support for # and % in SharePoint and OneDrive

 |File and folder path length||Find all items in the Folders and Files report whose Path exceeds the file path length described here: SharePoint limits||Work with your migration vendor to reorganize your file and folder structure such that it does not exceed this limit.
 Splitting large drives that serve several scenarios into multiple smaller, more focused drives may help here.|

 Prepare your OneDrive environment

-Before migrating your file share content, you must pre-provision your users in Office 365.
-For guidance on pre-provisioning see:
+Before migrating your file share content, you must pre-provision your users in Microsoft 365.
+For guidance on pre-provisioning, see

-- Prepare to provision users through directory synchronization to Office 365
+- Prepare to provision users through directory synchronization to Microsoft 365

 - Pre-provision OneDrive for users in your organization

 Below is a typical migration process that follows Microsoft's best practices guidance.

 - Select a small set of users for a pilot migration.
 The goal of the pilot is to validate the process, including performance, user communication, and to get a sample of user feedback.